The story is true for so many of us, not just postpartum moms...

 No exercise is inherently bad for you, unless you're performing the exercise with the incorrect muscles.
 This occurs when we have faulty movement patterns, or compensatory strategies that we rely upon to "cheat" for us when the right muscles are offline.

-Postpartum moms are especially at risk for developing compensation strategies because their lower abdominal region has literally just been blown out by pregnancy.
+Postpartum moms are especially at risk for developing compensation strategies because their lower abdominal region may be overstretched or inactive following a pregnancy, and certainly after a C-Section.

 The Risk Of Doing Crunches Wrong